behdadjahad/quera-django-bootcamp/week_2/day_1/lecture_1.md

 ```

-staticmethod used for creating methods that dose not need objects (this definition may not be accurate)
+staticmethod used for creating methods that dose not need object or class reference (this definition may not be accurate)

 ```python
 class myMath: